PaullyMac/HexaHunt/README.md

 ## Date Created

-This project was developed for the Introduction to Artificial Intelligence subject at the Polytechnic University of the Philippines during the Second Semester of Academic Year 2024-2025.
+This project was developed for the Introduction to Artificial Intelligence subject at the Polytechnic University of the Philippines during the Second Semester (April to June) of Academic Year 2024-2025.

 ## How to Run